GaloisInc/copilot-1/copilot-bluespec/DESIGN.md

 everything else is handled within the module that `mkFibs` returns.

 Here is an example of a larger application might look like:

+TODO RGS: Update the code below once the codegen is finalized

 ```bluespec
 package Top where